codeigniter4/shield/docs/references/authorization.md

 !!! warning

-    Wildcard permissions can grant access to the parent scope and to future child permissions added under the same scope.
+    Wildcard permissions can grant access to future child permissions added under the same scope.
 Use broad wildcards like `admin.*` carefully, and prefer literal permissions for highly sensitive access.

 ## Authorizing Users